 Additionally, matching the exhale breath to the toughest part of the exercise movement might help the body, belly, and pelvis feel more supported.
 I cue this as “exhale on exertion.”
 Most people will feel an increase in abdominal muscle tension and, if focusing on it, a lift and engagement of the pelvic floor muscles.

 Note: The degree of core engagement on the exhale breath, or in a particular exercise rep, does not need to be extremely strong or aggressive.

 Sometimes when clients are trying so hard to “work their abs” in exercises it can ramp their symptoms up.
-It sounds counterintuitive, but discourage your pregnant and postpartum clients from gripping and sucking in their abdominals muscles to try to support their pelvis.
-Encourage instead more relaxation and natural response to loads!
+It sounds counterintuitive, but discourage your pregnant and postpartum clients from gripping and sucking in their abdominal muscles to try to support their pelvis.
+Instead encourage more relaxation and a natural response to loads!